Why is Aloe Good for the Skin?

 Among the most common questions we receive at Lexli are, "why is aloe good for skin?" and "does the base of organic, pharmaceutical-grade aloe vera in every Lexli product really make a difference?"
 Independent research has proven aloe's benefits to the skin.
 They include the following:

 Aloe penetrates tissue.

 Unlike water, which is used as the base ingredient of most skin care products, aloe can be absorbed deep into the skin’s layers.
 This is due to aloe’s lignin content – a substance similar to cellulose.
-Because aloe can be absorbed into the skin, skin care products that are aloe-based, like those offered by Lexli, can deliver active ingredients to the site of skin healing, rather than simply sitting on the skin’s surface.
+Because aloe can be absorbed into the skin, aloe skin care products, like those offered by Lexli, can deliver active ingredients to the site of skin healing, rather than simply sitting on the skin’s surface.
 Aloe's ability to penetrate the skin also means that its 200+ active components have the ability to soothe and nurture.> Link to Research

 Aloe encourages the healing of tissue.

 Research, including that conducted by Lexli founder, Dr. Ahmed Abdullah, has demonstrated that aloe has an excellent ability to regenerate skin cells.
 This is due to the presence of gibberellin – a growth hormone-like substance that increases protein synthesis, and lectin – a protein that increases collagen activity and improves the collagen matrix.
 This fact makes it beneficial to skin that has been damaged - by UV exposure, acne, eczema and more.> Link to Research